Promotion at the Charité

 Promotion at the FU

 Dr. rer. nat. or PhD title is possible if your supervisor is working at the FU.
+Click here for more information about the promotion procedure at the FU Berlin.

 FAQ German language courses